 The BBVA Foundation honors outstanding contributions of world rank through the BBVA Foundation Frontiers of Knowledge Award in Basic Sciences.
 It also promotes investigation through its Leonardo Grants, supporting research projects in the three areas of Physics, Chemistry and Mathematics.
 The best knowledge in basic sciences is relayed to the public through annual lecture series such as “Science of the Cosmos.
 Science in the Cosmos,” on investigative frontiers in astrophysics, or the Particle Physics Series co-organized with CERN, exploring the latest advances in this domain.

-In parallel, the Foundation supports scientific encounters of excellence in basic research fields, like the International Summer School of the Instituto de Ciencia de Materiales Nicolás Cabrera (Universidad Autónoma de Madrid), which facilitate knowledge sharing between researchers and postdocs from all around the world.
+In parallel, the Foundation supports scientific events of excellence in basic research fields, like the International Summer School of the Instituto de Ciencia de Materiales Nicolás Cabrera (Universidad Autónoma de Madrid), which facilitate knowledge sharing between researchers and postdocs from all around the world.

 Public recognition of research in Spain is conferred through two families of awards: in physics, the Premios Real Sociedad Española de Física-Fundación BBVA and, in mathematics, the Premios de Investigación Matemática Vicent Caselles Real Sociedad Matemática Española-Fundación BBVA.

 The focus in this area is Ecology and Conservation Biology, the aim being to place scientific knowledge at the service of conserving biodiversity in all its forms (species, habitats and ecosystems), with particular attention to Spain and Latin America.